thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 tag: essay
 ---

-One day you woke up to the ringing of your phone.
+Morning.
+You woke up to the ringing of your phone.

 Person on the other side told you your unniverse has just been created an hour ago.